 Renewal is easy and can be done from our Member Area:

 If a customer doesn’t want to renew their license that’s their prerogative, and they’re free to continue using the theme.
 Sure we miss out on revenue by not automatically renewing, but we know we’re giving customers freedom and putting the onus on us to actively keep providing value to customers.

 In 2016 WPZOOM had an average renewal rate of 8.5%.
 For some niches this figure’s a lot higher:

-Education themes are an interesting example: Academica Pro, Erudito and Capital all have renewal rates around 20%.
+Education themes are an interesting example: Academica Pro and Capital have renewal rates around 20%.
 This possibly reflects education customers getting higher ongoing value from our services and being keen to get the latest updates for security.
 Equally, our All Themes Package enjoys higher-than-average renewals because of its ongoing value: whilst your license is active you get all the new themes we release.

-On the other side of the proverbial coin, our portfolio themes (such as Inspiro) are loved by customers (srsly – here’s an example) but have a low renewal rate.
+On the other side of the proverbial coin, our portfolio WordPress themes (such as Inspiro) are loved by customers but have a low renewal rate.
 The best guess on this is the creatives using our portfolio themes are too busy creating beautiful work and don’t spend much time updating their websites.